 This film is not a documentary.
 But the story is real.
 Jimmie has been living this story for his entire life and we’ve been dreaming up this movie the second half of it.
 Jimmie spent his childhood in just about every corner of the city of San Francisco, from projects in Alemany to halfway houses in the Tenderloin, with the dream of getting back his family home – one that had been in his family since the 1950s.

 The idea for the film "The Last Black Man in San Francisco," however, was birthed when Jimmie moved to the Army Street projects in middle school and met future collaborator Joe Talbot.
 After starring in Talbot’s high school (and SFIFF-nominated) short, Last Stop Livermore, Fails and Talbot began thinking about ways to turn Fails’ true-story into a feature-film.
 It encapsulated not only what was happening to many San Franciscans, but a generation of young people across the country.
 We knew we had to tell his story.

-The film is set to go into production in 2017
+The film is going into production in 2018

 Writer / Director

 Joe Talbot is a fifth-generation San Franciscan whose emerging body of work has been recognized by beloved auteur Guy Maddin as "gorgeous, powerful and moving."
 He is a recent Sundance Institute fellow and was recently profiled in Filmmaker Magazine’s 25 New Faces issue, alongside LBM star Jimmie Fails, as among the top new filmmakers to watch.
 Perhaps most proudly, though, for the lover of Old Hollywood, Joe’s work has shown at San Francisco’s last two remaining cinema palaces: The Castro Theatre and The Roxie Theatre.